 The Safety Coordinator will be responsible for working as a liaison between the Hockey Nova Scotia Safe Sport Committee, the SMHA Board of Directors, and each team's Safety Representative(s).
 The Safety Coordinator will be responsible for the compliance with all Hockey Nova Scotia and Hockey Canada safety policies and procedures.

-There may be Division Coordinators at each level (LTP/U7, U9, U13, U15 and U18) selected by the Executive from interested members whose names will be submitted through an open recruitment process.
+There may be Division Coordinators at each level (LTP/U7, U9, U11, U13, U15 and U18) selected by the Executive from interested members whose names will be submitted through an open recruitment process.
 The Division Coordinators shall support communications between the Executive, Coaching/Bench staff and parents.
 The Division Coordinators shall report to their respective Vice President (Competitive, Recreational U9 or LTP/U7) and shall assist in all areas related to their respective level to foster a positive hockey experience for players and parents.

+There will be an Ombudsman, appointed for a three year term by the Executive within thirty (30) days of an Annual General Meeting.
+The Ombudsman shall be an independent and objective party whose primary role shall be to receive disciplinary complaints from members of the association pertaining to other members, coaches, players, volunteers or members of the Board of Directors.
+The Ombudsman will be responsible for chairing the Disciplinary Committee, coordinating discipline meetings, issue suspensions and liaising with Hockey Nova Scotia on discipline matters.

 Article VIII – Committees